RCdeWit/infra/README.md

 3. Run `uv sync` to activate a venv and sync the dependencies
 4. Activate the virtual environment: `source .venv/bin/activate`
 5. For first-time deployments: `uv run scripts/deploy_reverse_proxy.py --fresh`.
-   This executes the bootstrap script and creates a `deploy` user
+   This executes the bootstrap script and creates a `deploy` user before running the `base` and `deploy` steps.
 6. Approve the `reverse-proxy` tag in the Tailscale console
 7. For subsequent deployements: `uv run scripts/deploy_reverse_proxy.py`